gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Implementation

-- Changes to `BinarySpec`
-    - Add `ModelMap <LanguageSourceSet> getSources()` and deprecate `getSource()`.
-    - Change implementation of `sources(Action)` to execute the action against the return value of `getSources()`.
-    - Add `Set<LanguagesSourceSet> getInputs()`.
-    - Every source set created in `BinarySpec.sources` should also appear in `BinarySpec.inputs`.
-    - Any source set instance can be added to `BinarySpec.inputs`.
-    - Remove `Set<LanguageSourceSet> getAllSources()`, this is replaced by `getInputs()`.
-    - Change component report to report on all inputs.
 - Will need to rework `JvmComponentPlugin` so that `ConfigureJarBinary` is applied in some form to all `JarBinarySpec` instances, not just those that belong to a Jvm library.
 - Change `@BinaryTasks` implementation to fail at configuration time when no rule is available to build a given binary.
-- Change language transforms implementation to fail at configuration time when no rule is available to transform a given input source set for a binary.

 ## Story: Plugin author defines a custom library that provides a Java API